Tetsuto Nagashima

 tetsnaga@usc.edu

 Before starting my M.S.
-CS, I completed an unusual course of study at USC: a B.S. in Physics/Computer Science, a B.A. in Philosophy and Physics, and a concurrent M.S. in Mechanical Engineering — all finished in May 2024.
-That breadth shapes how I approach research: I’m most at home on problems that reward moving fluidly between formal reasoning, experimental design, and engineering execution.
+CS, I completed a B.S. in Physics/Computer Science, a B.A. in Philosophy and Physics, and a concurrent M.S. in Mechanical Engineering at USC.
+That nonlinear path still shapes how I work: physics and philosophy made me comfortable with opaque systems, while ML engineering taught me how to build, test, and diagnose them in practice.

 news